Stani Bogat: 2021–present

 On 20 December 2021 the show returned on the air of bTV.
 The host is again Mihail Bilalov, and the show is broadcast every weekday at 18:00.
 The season is announced as an "anniversary season" – under the motto "20 years in Bulgaria" (20 години в България).
 After the initial 70 episodes, the broadcast of new episodes began immediately.
 With their launch, the show became available on the SVOD platform of the media group "Voyo".

 On 27 January 2022, the broadcaster launched the online game "Stani bogat."
 In it, the player has 60 seconds to answer each of the questions using the classic form with 15 questions and 2 safe amounts.
 Instead of cash amounts, participants in the online game earn "titles".

 A year after the show's launch, bTV television announced on air that interest in Stani bogat was extremely high.
 The game attracts an average of 39% of all TV viewers, according to data from peoplemetric agency GARB.

 In 2022, the book of the same name "Stani bogat", which features questions, trivia and answers, part of the classic game, was released commercially.
 A year later, a second book with the motto "The World is in Your Hands" was released - with questions about different countries around the world.

 On September 5, 2022 the second season starts, on February 13, 2023 the third season starts, and on September 4, 2023 the fourth season starts for bTV.
 With reruns airing in the months between the premiere episodes.

 On April 7, 2023, journalist Lyubomir Lazarov managed to open the 15th question of the game, but gave up his game and left with the sum of 50,000 leva.
 The opening of the last question happened for the third time in the history of Stani bogat and for the first time since Mihail Bilalov was the host.

 In the summer of 2023 every Sunday at 20:00, bTV broadcast 8 charity episodes of the show under the name "Stani bogat — A Question of the Future" (Стани богат – Въпрос на бъдеще).
 In the different episodes, participants are celebrities in tandem with a representative of the noble cause they are playing for.
 In the first and last episode the host is the titular Mihail Bilalov, and in the other guest hosts are Daniel Tsochev, Georgi Milkov, Peter Stoyanovich, Maria Sylvester, Ivo Ivanov and Zlatimir Yochev.

 On January 14, 2024, Mihail Bilalov announced on the 120 Minuti program that he was leaving as host of the game show due to many other projects he was involved with.
 Since then, he has been replaced by former host Niki Kanchev.

+On January 22, 2026, bTV announced a new season, to begin airing in February, that introduced a new top prize of 100,000 euro, due to a change in Bulgaria's currency.

+The show's 25th anniversary season was announced with the top prize increased to 125,000 euro for the classic format only if chosen by the contestant.